onivim/oni/README.md

 - @tillarnold for giving us the `oni` npm package name
 - @mhartingon for his generous support
 - @badosu for his support, contributions, and managing the AUR releases
-- All of our current monthly [sponsors](https://salt.bountysource.com/teams/oni/supporters) - your contributions help keep this project going!
+- All of our current monthly [sponsors](https://salt.bountysource.com/teams/oni/supporters) and [backers](BACKERS.md)- your contributions help keep this project going!
 - All of our [contributors](https://github.com/bryphe/oni/graphs/contributors)

 In addition, several other great neovim front-end UIs [here](https://github.com/neovim/neovim/wiki/Related-projects) served as a reference, especially [NyaoVim](https://github.com/rhysd/NyaoVim) and [VimR](https://github.com/qvacua/vimr).
 I encourage you to check those out!